ledgerwatch/erigon-lib/rcompress/docs/brief.md

 2. **Compressed Dictionary** is compressed static dictinary which is decompressed back to its uncompressed state when decompessor is created.
 Dictionary compression and decompression steps are briefly explained in [Dictionary compression and decompression](#dictionary-compression-and-decompression).
 For dictionary creation see [Creation of a dictionary](#creation-of-a-dictionary)

 3. **Compressed Block** is compressed words whos total uncompressed size is less then or equal to 16MB.
-Dictionary compression and decompression steps are briefly explained in [Block compression and decompression](#block-compression-and-decompression)
+Block compression and decompression steps are briefly explained in [Block compression and decompression](#block-compression-and-decompression)

 ## Creation of a dictionary